 College Board announced in early 2022 that it will offer the PSAT/NMSQT® and SAT® tests digitally starting in 2023 and 2024.

-The testing organization will administer the first digital PSAT test in fall of 2023.
-College Board recently confirmed that the fall of 2023 PSAT test will be the first digital test available.
+The testing organization will administer the first digital PSAT test in October 2023.
+This will be the first digital test available.
 However, any national SAT tests or SAT School Day tests administered during a school test day in the fall of 2023 will be on paper.

 “Over the last 30 years KD College Prep has seen numerous adjustments, reconstructions, and make-overs by College Board.
 With each change we have adapted and found new and improved ways to prepare our students,” says David Dillard, CEO of KD College Prep.